Lobaev Arms: History

+In May 2023, the company started production of import-substituted .408 Cheyenne Tactical cartridges.
+The production of a new self-loaded sniper rifle codenamed "Zveroboi" with a range of over 2 km and chambered for the Cheytac cartridge is being established as of July 2023.

 Structure of the LOBAEV group of companies

 Integrated Systems Design Bureau LLC is a part of the LOBAEV group of companies named after the names of its founders the brothers Vladislav and Nikolay Lobaev.
 In addition to KBIS, LOBAEV corporation includes a number of highly specialized divisions.